royaltm/node-zmq-raft/README.md

 This repository includes one implementation of (state opaque) proxy state machine: `BroadcastStateMachine`.

-This implementation opens a ZMQ_PUB socket (when its peer is a leader) and broadcasts applied log entries.
+Broadcasting state machine opens a ZMQ_PUB socket (when its peer is a leader) and broadcasts applied log entries.
-Clients shouls query raft (with REQEUST_URL rpc) for its broadcast url.
+Clients should query zmq-raft (with REQEUST_URL rpc) for broadcast url.

-This will deliver state machine changes to any number of clients in real-time.
+State machine changes will be fan out to any number of clients in real-time.

-When clients miss some entries they have to query raft server directly for missing entries with REQUEST_ENTRIES rpc.
+When clients miss some entries they have to query zmq-raft for missing entries with REQUEST_ENTRIES rpc.

 This is implemented in `ZmqRaftSubscriber` class.